ddnexus/pagy/docs/migration-guide.md

 ## Fine tuning

 If the app is working and displays the pagination, it's time to adjust Pagy as you need, but if the old pagination was using custom elements (e.g. custom params, urls, links, html elements, etc.) it will likely not work without some possibly easy adjustment.

 Please take a look at the topics in the [how-to](how-to.md) documentation: that should cover most of your custom needs.

 ### CSS

 The css styling that you may have applied to the pagination elements may need some minor change.
-However if the app uses the pagination from bootstrap (or some other framework), the same CSSs should work seamlessly with the pagy nav helpers.
+However, if the app uses the pagination from bootstrap (or some other framework), the same CSSs should work seamlessly with the pagy nav helpers.

 ### I18n